Satisfactory Academic Progress

 - Direct Student loans and/or other student financial aid awards may be adjusted to prevent over-award situations due to the receipt of either a fee discount, tuition aid, outside scholarship, change in residency classification, or similar assistance.

-- Direct Student Loans will also be be adjusted or cancelled based on a check of half-time status at the beginning of the loan period.
+- Direct Student Loans will also be be adjusted or canceled based on a check of half-time status at the beginning of the loan period.

 Loan proration impacts undergraduate students applying for graduation who are receiving federal student loans.
 When a student will complete their degree in the middle of an academic year, federal student aid regulations require that BRCC prorates the loan based on the student's enrollment level for that final semester.